UzaeirAzhar/jaffrepaul.github.io/README.md

 ## About Me

 Hi, I'm Uzair Khan and here its my personal website 🙂.
 By profession, I'm Test Automation Engineer and would love to work in open source project.
 Feel free to contact me if you want to work with me together 🚀

+I'm interested in anything related tools/framework to automated Web, API, Mobile apps.
+I would love to work on project which includes Performance Testing.